elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/currying.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Currying necessitates that the function takes a fixed number of arguments.
+  <div><strong>Interview Response:</strong> Currying necessitates that a function takes a fixed number of arguments.
 A function with rest parameters, such as f(...args), cannot be curried in this manner.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> This is an example of Advanced Currying.<br /><br />